 Intermediate/Advanced Memoir Writing

-Note: You will have to submit pages for instructor approval prior to joining this class, and you should be well-read in the memoir genre.
-(Memoir writers new to the table are welcome in Writing Your Memoir, Level One, here).
+Note: You must have the instructor’s approval prior to joining this class, and you should be well-read in the memoir genre.
+(Memoir writers new to the table are welcome to enroll in Writing Your Memoir, Level One, here).

 Maximum six students.